UX Designers

 Don Norman

-Known as the “Father of UX design,” Norman coined the term “user experience” and has written influential books on the subject.
-He has urged designers to embrace highly relevant challenges to the modern world through humanity-centered design and other approaches.
+Known as the “father of UX design,” Norman coined the term "user experience"—and he’s written influential books on the subject.
+He’s urged designers to embrace highly relevant challenges to the modern world through humanity-centered design as well as other approaches.

 Image of Don Norman.